Table Of Contents

 A cup plunger is significantly less efficient in clearing toilet blockages.
 Thus a flange plunger is required for this purpose.

-Step One: Pick the right plunger for the job
+Step one: Pick the right plunger for the job

 As mentioned above, there are several types of plungers, so ensure that you pick out the right one for the job.
 To plunge a toilet, use a toilet plunger as it has a more extended flange.
 The flange is designed to fit tightly into the drainage hole, resulting in a tight seal and better suction power.

-Step Two: Use rags to cover the floor area
+Step two: Use rags to cover the floor area

 Plunging a toilet may be a dirty job.
 Reduce cleaning time by stacking filthy rags or old towels at the foot of the toilet.
 Any liquid that spills out throughout the procedure will settle on that fabric.